stevb/website/content/posts/post_8_fat_tires_easy_gears.md

 showthedate : true
 ---

-The previous section I wrote about had me in a bit of dip.
+The previous section I wrote about had me in a bit of a dip.
 Things can't be fun and perfect all the time but those moments do serve to lay a relative baseline for the highs.
 This last section from Santiago, Chile up and over a huge pass and down to Mendoza, Argentina has been an absolute highlight of my trip so far.

 {{< openstreetmap mapName="8_fat_tires_easy_gears_921169"  searchControl="false" datalayersControl="false" embedControl="false" tilelayersControl="false" moreControl="false" miniMap="true">}}